divriots/whats-new/src/pages/next/comments.md

 ---
 Collaboration made easier: use the comment tab available in Code and Preview mode to gather instant feedback.
-⚠️ Not available in the Master branch
+⚠️ Not available in the Main branch